 - Dramatic Pause: Go ahead, time Nick when it comes down to seeing which of the bottom two groups is to get eliminated.

-- Elimination Catchphrase: Variations on "And now please raise your mics one final time for your Swan Song."
+- Elimination Catchphrase: In seasons 1-3, this was variations on "And now please raise your mics one final time for your Swan Song."

 - Elimination Statement: In seasons 1-3, each eliminated group gets to perform a "Swan Song," one last tune as they leave the stage.

-- Follow the Leader: While much different in tone, plus the A Cappella gimmick making it distinct, it's unmistakably following in the mold of American Idol.
+- While much different in tone, plus the a cappella gimmick making it distinct, it's unmistakably following in the mold of American Idol.

-- In an in-show example: after Season 4's Home Free made a big impact with their Basso Profundo, Tim Foust, a lot of their competitors started tapping their basses to do similar things.
+- In an in-show example: Season 4's Home Free's performance of "Ring of Fire" made a big impact with the audience and judges with the ending, when their Basso Profundo Tim Foust hit (and sustained) a floor-shaking F# on the last "fire".
+In later episodes, a lot of their competitors started tapping their basses to do similar things.

 - Funny Background Event: After the first elimination in the first episode of Season 3, while Nick Lachey is introducing the next four musicians, Shawn Stockman and Ben Folds start waving and posing for the camera behind him.

-- Guilty Pleasure: The theme of a Once a Season episode, giving the groups a chance to perform some slightly embarrassing favorites (such as pop hits from The Eighties).
+- Guilty Pleasure: The theme of a Once a Season episode, giving the groups a chance to perform some slightly embarrassing favorites (such as pop hits from The '80s).

 - Incredibly Lame Pun: Nick spouts one in his introduction for every performance, normally relating to the song's title.
 He'll often pull another once the song is done.

-- Incredibly Long Note: Michael from the Dartmouth Aires managed to belt out a high A-flat for so long it messed his own group up.
-Doubles as a Crowning Moment Of Awesome since this performance was in a literal sing-off with another group to help the judges decide who got to go to the finals.
+- Incredibly Long Note: During a literal sing-off with another group, Michael from the Dartmouth Aires managed to belt out a high A-flat for so long it messed his own group up.

 - Once an Episode: After about three episodes, you'll know roughly when Nick is going to say "This is a vocal competition using only their voices" and his other stock phrases.